Adarsh-g-s/Legal-IR/README.md

 Note: 1.
 Please install dependencies(vader,numpy,nltk etc) for your IDE.
       2. Sort your import dependencies as per your respective IDE. e.x. below
+      3. Create a folder named "rawfiles" and copy all the raw documents inside so they can be opened during the search

 PyDev: Folder structure of the project